Recovering contact forms from boundary data: How to discriminate between generic and Reeb vector fields?

-As Corollary \ref{cor.Morse-Reeb} testifies, not any traversing vector field $v$ is the Reeb field for some contact form $\b$ !
-Some obstructions for finding such $\b$ are of the homotopy-theoretical nature, others (see Proposition \ref{prop.NO_shells}) are more obscure.

-At the first glance, it seems probable that any \emph{traversing} vector field $v$ on a $(2n+1)$ -dimensional manifold $X$ is a Reeb vector field for a contact form $\b$, provided that a transversal to $v$ $(2n)$-distribution $\xi$ admits a complex/symplectic structure.
-However, this conjecture is false, as the next example testifies.
+The next simple example testifies that not any \emph{traversing} vector field $v$ on a $(2n+1)$ -dimensional manifold $X$ is a Reeb vector field for some contact form $\b$, even when a transversal to $v$ $(2n)$-dimensional distribution $\xi$ admits a complex/symplectic structure.

-{\bf Example 4.1.} Consider the $3$-fold $X = S \times [0, 1]$ where $S$ is an oriented closed surface.
+\begin{example} \emph{ Consider the $3$-fold $X = S \times [0, 1]$ where $S$ is an oriented closed surface.
 Let $v$ be a constant vector on $X$, tangent to the fibers of the projection $S \times [0, 1] \to S$.
 Then Proposition \ref{prop.when_beta_contact} tells us that such a $v$ is not a Reeb vector field of any contact form $\b$ on $X$.
 Indeed, any transversal to $v$ plane field $\xi$ is orientable and thus admits a complex/symplectic structure.
-However, $d\b$ cannot be positive on $\d^+_1X(v) = S \times \{0\}$ since $\int_S d\b =0$. $\diamondsuit$
+However, $d\b$ cannot be positive on $\d^+_1X(v) = S \times \{0\}$ since $\int_S d\b =0$ by Stokes' Theorem. } $\diamondsuit$ \end{example}